Local convergence rates of the nonparametric least squares estimator with applications to transfer learning: Proof strategy

 There is still a major technical obstacle in the proof strategy, namely the choice of the local perturbation $g$.
 This construction appears to be one of the main difficulties of the proof.
-In fact, the empirical risk minimizer over $1$-Lipschitz functions will typically lie somehow on the boundary of the space $\Lip(1)$ in the sense that on small neighborhoods the Lipschitz constant of the estimator is exactly one.
+In fact, the empirical risk minimizer over $1$-Lipschitz functions will typically lie somehow on the boundary of the space $\Lip(1)$ in the sense that on small neighbourhoods, the Lipschitz constant of the estimator is exactly one.

 To see this, assume the statement would be false.
 Then we could build tiny perturbations around the estimator that are $1$-Lipschitz and lead to a smaller least squares loss, which contradicts the fact that the original estimator is a least squares minimizer (see Figure \ref{fig.1}).
 This makes it tricky to construct a local perturbation $g$ of $\wh f$ that also lies in $\Lip(1)$ and satisfies the required conditions.
-To find a suitable perturbation, our approach is to introduce first $x^*$ as above and then define another point $\wt x$ in the neighborhood of $x^*$ with some specific properties.
-The full construction is explained in Figure \ref{fig.perturbation} and Lemma \ref{lem.g_function}.
+To find a suitable perturbation, our approach is to introduce first $x^*$ as above and then define another point $\tilde x$ in the neighbourhood of $x^*$ with some specific properties.
+The full construction is explained in Figure \ref{fig.perturbation} and Lemma \ref{lem.g_function} in Section~\ref{sec.proof}.